PinkPR/Elec/README.md

 ==============================

-Subject : make 2 Raspberry Pi communicating through NRF24 and design a protocole for remotely get sensor values.
+Subject : make 2 Raspberry Pi communicating through NRF24 and design a protocole to remotely get sensor values.

 As we faced some problems with our Raspberries, we decided to extend the project to Arduino boards, in order to be able to show our work during a defense.